 Often neck tension in the workplace arises from a poor workstation set-up.
-If your screen is too high or low, it can put unnecessary strain on your neck and shoulders and cause you to tense these muscles.
+If your screen is too high or low, it can put unnecessary strain on your neck muscles and shoulders and cause you to tense them.
 Long-term, these issues can lead to chronic pain and poor posture.

-Similarly, staying in the same position for too long causes stiffness and tension.
+Similarly, staying in the same position for too long causes stiffness, neck tightness, and tension.
 It restricts blood flow and can cause your muscles to become fatigued more quickly.
 That’s why it’s important to take regular breaks from your desk — preferably to stand up and walk around.
 A micro-break every 20 minutes is ideal.

 Even if you’ve only been at your desk for a short time, you can try these helpful neck and shoulder stretches to prevent tension from building.